Aoi Matsuri photo

 Keep it simple.
 Keep it classy.
 Keep it booked.

-• Use the right rail option (JR Pass or Regional Pass): pick based on your full route, not vibes.
+• Use the right rail option (JR Pass or Regional Pass)

-• Cash vs card: bring cash for small purchases and local spots; Kyoto is better than rural Japan, but festival-day convenience still loves yen.
+Bring some cash for smaller purchases and local spots.
+Kyoto is easier than very rural areas, but festival-day convenience still often favors yen.

 FAQs About Aoi Matsuri